 The President’s Choice card actually isn’t that good of a card.
 Let’s say you run $2,000 through that card, earning you 20,000 points.
 That 20,000 points becomes a $20 discount on groceries.
 You’re essentially earning a 1% reward, which is lower than you can get on a lot of other cards.

 Your Airmile card seems even worse.
 1 Airmile per $20 spent is a horrible rate.
-Most cards for airlines offer one mile per dollar spent, with additional bonuses for other purchases.
+Most airline travel credit cards offer one mile per dollar spent, with additional bonuses for other purchases.
 The bonuses described here make up for it, but the baseline rate is bad enough that I would avoid the card for most purchases.